Arfey/aiohttp_admin2/docs/usage.rst

 Mappers
 -------

-Mapper need for describe data which use for create or update instances.
+Mapper is schema for validation and converting data which income from user and use for create or update instances.
 You can create mapper in two ways.

 Custom mappers
 ..............